ryneeverett/mezzanine-shortcodes/README.md

         'some_menubutton', MyModelForm, 'some_template.html')
 ```

-Data Modeling Advise
+Data Modeling Advice
 ====================

 Mezzanine-shortcodes is designed for a one-to-one relationship between model instances and references to them in page content.
 This app even auto-cleans dereferenced model instances so you only have to interact with them through the shortcode forms.
 In this sense, even though you're defining the models, mezzanine-shortcodes "owns" them.
-A few concrete pieces of advise follow from this:
+A few concrete pieces of advice follow from this:

 - Do not register your modelform in the admin.
 This adds the temptation to add or delete models directly which will lead to either dangling references or dangling model instances.
 - Use dedicated models.
 Existing models are presumably being consumed elsewhere and you don't want to give them over to mezzanine-shortcodes, by which you could easily dereference and accidentally delete them.
 Rather, use relation fields to those existing models.